-The management reviews internal management reports of each division.
+The management reviews internal management reports of each power plant.

-31.2 Information about reportable segments
+Information about reportable segments 31.2

 Information related to each reportable segment is set out below.
 Segment operating profit or loss as included in internal management reports reviewed by the Company's top management is used to measure performance because management believes that such information is the most relevant in evaluating the result of the respective segments relative to other entities that operate in the same industries.